dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 Refer to [Updating OpenCore and patches](https://dortania.github.io/OpenCore-Legacy-Patcher/UPDATE.html) for how to update the application and patches.

-## Why are the settings "not saving"?
+## Where are the GUI settings saved?

-Starting with OpenCore Legacy Patcher 2.1.0, the status of settings in the GUI will now be saved under ```/Users/Shared/.com.dortania.opencore-legacy-patcher.plist```.
+In OpenCore Legacy Patcher 2.1.0 and newer, the status of settings are saved under ```/Users/Shared/.com.dortania.opencore-legacy-patcher.plist```.
 The application will utilize this file to keep track of and retain settings for relaunches and application updates, no longer requiring a reconfiguring each time.
 The user interface will reset if any model other than "Host Model" is selected, as building for a different model will require different settings.

 In case of issues, delete the file and restart the application to revert the GUI to default settings, then rebuild OpenCore with newly configured settings.

+**Ticking the options in Settings alone will not apply the settings until the "Build and Install OpenCore" process has been redone**, which rebuilds a new OpenCore with the selected settings.
+Applied settings are saved to a config.plist file inside your EFI partition by the building process.

 ::: warning